GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |structure_annotation-rtti-ModuleGroup| replace:: Collection of modules.

-.. |structure_annotation-rtti-Program| replace:: Object representing full information about daScript program during and after compilation (but not the simulated result of the program).
+.. |structure_annotation-rtti-Program| replace:: Object representing full information about Daslang program during and after compilation (but not the simulated result of the program).

 .. |structure_annotation-rtti-StructInfo| replace:: Type object which represents structure or class.

 .. |structure_annotation-rtti-TypeAnnotation| replace:: Handled type.

-.. |structure_annotation-rtti-TypeInfo| replace:: Object which represents any daScript type.
+.. |structure_annotation-rtti-TypeInfo| replace:: Object which represents any Daslang type.

 .. |structure_annotation-rtti-VarInfo| replace:: Object which represents variable declaration.